 You see, seasoned outdoorsman and survivalists all have one thing in common.
-They come prepared with the right equipment and there is no tool whose importance that everyone agrees on more than a rugged and durable fixed blade knife from a reputable company.
+They come prepared with the right equipment and there is no tool whose importance is agreed on more than a rugged and durable fixed blade knife.

 There are tons of choices and I’ve already hit on blades quite a bit via my guides on my favorite knives in similar categories, such as camping knives, combat knives, self-defense knives, and even throwing knives.